 English Language Learners (ELL)

 At the elementary level, services are provided in most students’ home schools and focus on developing language through integrated reading, writing, listening, and speaking instruction by English Speakers of Other Languages (ESOL) certified teachers.
-ELL paraprofessionals provide additional support to assist students with acquiring language and content.
-ELL teachers follow the district’s Balanced Literacy Units of Study for Readers and Writers Workshop, either pushing in to grade level classrooms for in-class support or pulling students out for more intensive support as needed.
+ELL Paraprofessionals provide additional support to assist students with acquiring language and content.
+ELL Teachers follow the district’s Balanced Literacy Units of Study for Readers and Writers Workshop, either pushing into grade-level classrooms for in-class support or pulling students out for more intensive support, as needed.

-The District offers before- or after-school tutoring at ten elementary schools with high ELL populations.
+The district offers before- or after-school tutoring at ten elementary schools with high ELL populations.
 Tutoring consists of 40 minutes per day, three or four days a week, utilizing Imagine Learning, a research-based language and literacy software program.
 Imagine Learning is also used as a strategic intervention to provide additional support to those students who need it during the school day.

-ELL instructional services in grades 6-12 focus on developing language through integrated reading, writing, listening and speaking instruction by ESOL certified teachers utilizing Pearson-Longman's "Keystone" or Scholastic’s “English 3D”, a program developed specifically for the needs of long-term English learners.
+ELL instructional services in grades 6-12 focus on developing language through integrated reading, writing, listening and speaking instruction by ESOL certified teachers utilizing Pearson-Longman's "Keystone" or Houghton Mifflin Harcourt's “English 3D”, a program developed specifically for the needs of long-term English learners.
 Intermediate and advanced ELL students are scheduled for at least one block per day for language instruction during their English Language Arts (ELA) block.
 ELL Flex or Advisory classes provide High School ELLs with additional support for their content area studies.

 Newcomers and Beginners receive more intensive instruction in English language development each day, utilizing Keystone Keys to Learning or Building Bridges for ELA and sheltered content instruction in math, science and social studies via dual-certified teachers.
-One high school utilizes Scholastic’s Read 180, which provides additional language and literacy support to students at lower literacy levels.
+One high school and one middle school utilize Houghton Miffling Harcourt's "Read 180" and "System 44", which provides additional language and literacy support to students at lower literacy levels.

 After-school tutoring and summer school opportunities are also available for secondary ELLs.